Menstrual Phase Nutrition

 Key Nutrients Needed During the Menstrual Phase

-• B vitamins – energy restoration and nervous system support
+• B vitamins – for energy and mood

-These nutrients help the body move smoothly into the follicular phase.
+Together, these nutrients help the body move smoothly into the next phase.

 Foods That Support the Menstrual Phase

-Menstrual phase nutrition works best with grounding, warming, and mineral-dense foods.
+Menstrual phase nutrition works best with warming and grounding foods.
+For example, the following foods are highly supportive:

 Mineral & Magnesium-Rich Foods